 But let’s be honest, even when you feel content with where you are and what you have, it can still be hard to look at all of the #blessed highlight reels and not wonder if you’re missing something.

-So you have to stay mindful.
+You have to stay mindful.
 When you start comparing your life to others and it begins to affect your joy, just remember that you are watching curated moments of what people want you to see.

 Whether you’re comparing yourself on social media or comparing yourself next to the perfect-trendy-cool mom with the perfectly behaved kids and the perfect husband on the bleachers next to you, stop and think for a minute.